RoxioGS/BigData-Machine-Learning/README.md

 DAY 2
 This day of work was focused on Data Analysis specifically.
-We worked on importding Pandas, numpy, matplotlib and seaborn bookshops.
+We worked on importing Pandas, numpy, matplotlib and seaborn bookshops.
+We used those bookshops to visualize and analyse the results.
+Then we used that information to observe whether it matched with the previous analysis.